All Episodes

 Anyone who cares about responsible budgeting and the health of America's rivers and wetlands should pay attention to a bill now before the Senate Committee on Environment and Public Works.

-The bill would shovel 17 billion, I guess it's 17 billion, to the Army Corps of Engineers for flood control and other water-related projects.
+The bill would shovel $17 billion, I guess it's $17 billion, to the Army Corps of Engineers for flood control and other water-related projects.

 This at a time when President Bush is asking for major cuts in Medicaid and other important domestic programs.

-Because they said it twice flunked inspection by the National Academy of Sciences.
+They called it a boondoggle because they said it twice flunked inspection by the National Academy of Sciences.

 So they put this plan together.

-New York Times had this agency look at ah, this thing's a it'll never work.
+New York Times had this agency look at, ah, this thing's a, it'll never work.

 It's a boondoggle money down the drain, so to speak.